Back to blog

 The Orchestration Alternative

-The orchestrated approach: A coordinator identifies the task and dispatches three specialists.
-A calendar agent finds the meeting, pulls attendee details, checks the agenda, and flags that the time was moved twice (relevant context).
+A coordinator identifies the task and dispatches three specialists.
+A calendar agent finds the meeting, pulls attendee details, checks the agenda, and flags that the time was moved twice.
 An email agent surfaces the entire thread that led to this meeting, including the attachment Sarah sent last Tuesday with revised pricing.
 A research agent pulls Acme's recent press releases -- they just closed a funding round, which changes your negotiation position.

 Each specialist goes deep in its domain.
 The coordinator synthesizes results into a single briefing.